A natural partnership

 UK peatland restoration

-Only 3% of the world’s surface is peatland, but peatland absorbs more carbon than all of the world’s rainforests put together.
-That’s why we’re funding seven peatland restoration projects across the UK.
-These projects will restore peatland and help studies for future restoration elsewhere.
+In their natural condition, peatlands have a net cooling effect on climate, work to reduce flood risks and support biodiversity.
+In the UK alone, peatlands store more carbon than all the forests in the UK, Germany and France combined!
+That’s why we’re supporting seven peatland restoration projects across the UK.
+These projects will restore peatland and support studies for future restoration elsewhere.

-By April 2025, together with match funders, we’ll have supported the restoration of 400 hectares of peatland – the equivalent of 372 football pitches!
+As of April 2025, together with other National Trust supporters, we are supporting the restoration of more than 422 hectares of peatland – the equivalent of 392 football pitches!

 Volunteering

-We’re proud to say 178 people on our team have volunteered at National Trust spaces so far – helping out with everything from replacing fences and hedge clearing to painting and garden maintenance.
+We’re proud to say more than 340 Starling colleagues have volunteered at National Trust places so far – helping out with everything from replacing fences and hedge clearing to painting and garden maintenance.

 One project involved heading to Wicken Fen, a peatland reservation we support, to help with restorative work like breaking down old fences and clearing a boardwalk for visitors.
-We also heard from the rangers about the importance of peatland and the attention needed to take care of such a complex ecosystem.
+We also heard from the rangers about the importance of peatland and the attention needed to take care of such a complex ecosystem - check it out here on our Instagram.